spacemeshos/smapp-lite/TestCases.md

 4. Ensure the file is saved in the user’s default download directory.
 5. Confirm that the downloaded wallet file is in the correct JSON format.
 6. Verify that the file contains the expected wallet data and is not corrupted.
+7. Ensure that if the wallet file export fails for any reason (e.g., disk space, permission issues), an appropriate error message is shown, and the user is prompted to try again.

 ## Wipe Out